vicjicaman/commit-hop-support-restaurants/README.md

 Hardcoded resources:
  - Certificate - *.ua-wck.com, create and destroy certificated limits are very narrow, I hope that this will cover all certificate needs.
+ - Hosted Zone - This is going to be created by hand and referred by the CloudFront templates to create the RecordSets

 # Development flow

 Two branches will be created for any desired scope {{www}}/prod and {{www}}/dev Only the scopes {{www}} will be have an automated CD/CI pipeline as {{www}} will be the only env always online, {{stage}} and other scopes should be $tart and $hutdown manually.

 You should be able to checkout any dev branch and easily start the local docker-compose.
 Please let me know any feedback about the approach.